 Chinese Medicine sees the body as a system, not a sum of isolated parts.
 A "pattern" is when the system's harmony is disrupted, leading to symptoms or signs that something is wrong (like stuffiness of chest and diaphragm here).
 It is similar to the concept of disease in Western Medicine but not quite: a Western disease can often be explained by several Chinese patterns and vice-versa.

 A pattern often manifests itself in a combination of symptoms that, at first glance, do not seem necessarily related to each others.
-For instance here stuffiness of chest and diaphragm is often associated with difficulty swallowing, feeling of a lump in the throat which comes and goes and irritability in the pattern “Qi-Phlegm”.
+For instance here stuffiness of chest and diaphragm is often associated with difficulty swallowing, irritability and mood swings in the pattern “Qi-Phlegm”.

 Once identified, patterns are treated using medicinal herbs, acupuncture, and other therapies.
 In the case of stuffiness of chest and diaphragm we’ve identified that a herbal formula called Ban Xia Hou Pu Tang can help treat the patterns behind the symptom.